EMIT-leadership-development/emit/_programs/educators.md

   Paragraph describing the objective for this program.
 For example - when you have completed this program you will be able to…
 motivation: >-
   Educators structure the foundation of knowledge in our children.
-Emit invests in the leadership and ethical competencies of educators to improve their knowledge and the transference thereof in an effective, life changing manner to the youth.
+EMIT invests in the leadership and ethical competencies of educators to improve their knowledge and the transference thereof in an effective, life changing manner to the youth.